 - There are so many “fly-by-night” companies offering it to you from countries half way around the world at seemingly cheap rates.

-- These same companies all claim to be “experts” in AdWords campaigns.
+- These same companies all claim to be “experts” in Ads campaigns.

-- Yellow Pages have sale reps plugging AdWords every time you want to talk about how expensive their adverts are.
+- Yellow Pages have sale reps selling Google Ads every time you want to talk about how expensive their adverts are.

-- It is hard to know who you can trust and at least if you manage AdWords yourself, you’re the one in control.
+- It is hard to know who you can trust and at least if you manage your internet marketing yourself, you’re the one in control.

 Being found in ways you don’t want to be